 It's actually more complicated than this and is really due to other things called hydrogen atoms (H+) made during ATP/CP breakdown that appear to cause the burning.
 The increased acidity of hydrogen atoms also plays a role in muscle fatigue during exercise.

-But, about an hour after exercise, most, of the metabolic acids made during exercise are removed and recycled.
+But, about an hour after exercise, most, of the metabolic acids made during the exercise are removed and recycled.
 Lactic acid is not around in great amounts when your muscles start to hurt the next day.

-I think the the lactic acid myth became popular because people confused muscle burning during exercise with the pain they felt the next day or so (DOMS).
+I think the lactic acid myth became popular because people confused muscle burning during exercise with the pain they felt the next day or so (DOMS).
 The key point to remember is that muscle fatigue and delayed muscle soreness (DOMS) are two different things.

 Do You Have To Be Sore After Exercise?

 It's a myth that your muscles have to be sore to get benefits from exercise.
 There is no good proof muscle soreness is needed for muscles to improve strength.
 This is very important for personal trainers to understand.

 It's also a myth once you stop feeling muscle soreness from your workouts, the exercise program is no longer effective.
 Don't use muscle soreness as a gauge at the effectiveness of a workout.

 What Happens When You're Not Sore Anymore?

 Many people have the idea that they need to change their workout when they no longer experience muscle soreness.
 This is not necessarily true.
 Do not make the mistake of equating lack of muscle soreness with lack of fitness gains.
 You can still get bigger, stronger, faster (to quote that great documentary) without feeling muscle soreness.

 Let me take this opportunity to bust a big myth: there is no such thing as “muscle confusion.”
 I own many exercise sciences books and none of them contains the principle of muscle confusion.
 As I see it, the idea of muscle confusion was first widely publicized to help sell P90X workout DVDs.